tan-yong-sheng/business_analytics/README.md

 # TalentLabs: Certified Associate in Business Analytics

+UPDATE: I'm proud to announce that I've completed the [Certified Associate in Business Analytics](https://www.talentlabs.org/classroom/course/8JllAytGRyiZxQLCwE2tZg/gradProof/mKhA9hyQT6asAvGLo-3YNQ)

+---

-A series of TalentLabs Assignment submitted for my programme: Certified Associate in Business Analytics.
+A series of TalentLabs assignments submitted for my program: Certified Associate in Business Analytics.

-The modules are as below:
+The modules are as follows:
 1. Career Workshop
-2. Course introduction and Data Collection
+2. Course Introduction and Data Collection
 3. Preparing data for analysis
 4. Data Analysis (Insight Generation)
 5. Data Visualisation